Chapter 4

 Brand consistency

-Creating new products, maintaining uniformity, and managing a brand are becoming more accessible, faster, and cheaper with a transparent visual hierarchy system.
+Creating new products, maintaining uniformity, and managing a brand is becoming more accessible, faster, and cheaper with a transparent visual hierarchy system.

 It becomes more accessible, faster, and cheaper with a transparent visual hierarchy system.